Variations of golf: Golf based games

 Golf based games may be minor adaptations of the sport, games focused on a specific skill, or hybrid games that integrate skill-sets and equipment from other sports or games.
 The term indoor golf encompasses a wide array of different golf related activities, including simulators and various practice facilities.

 Some games that retain most characteristics of golf but with some specific adaptations.
 For example, pitch and putt is played on courses made up of very short holes; hickory golf eschews much modern technology; beach golf and snow golf are played on very different surfaces to a normal golf course; park golf uses a special club, plastic resin ball and course; urban golf does not use a traditional golf course; and speed golf is simply golf against the clock, but played with a limited number of clubs.

 Activities that focus on a single aspect of golf include miniature golf which is a putting-based game, long drive where players compete to hit the ball the farthest, target golf where points are awarded corresponding to proximity to a target, and clock golf in which players putt to a single hole from each of 12 points arranged in a circle.

-Games based on golf but using items other than clubs and a golf ball, often incorporating skills from other activities, include disc golf, footgolf, codeball, dart golf, GolfCross, Sholf and Swingolf.
+Games based on golf but using items other than clubs and a golf ball, often incorporating skills from other activities, include disc golf, footgolf, fungo golf, codeball, dart golf, GolfCross, Sholf and Swingolf.